Studio3T/robomongo/install/windows/README.md

 Which icon sizes are used on Windows?
 =====================================

 The most important sizes are the one that is small.
-Robomongo should include 16, 20, 24, 40, 48.
+Robo 3T should include 16, 20, 24, 40, 48.
 The bigger sizes are usually scaled well, without notable degrading in quality.